jgkamat/DoCIF/README.md

 * Bash on a POSIX (preferrably GNU) system.
 * CircleCi Continuous Integration.
 The features included in DoCIF take adavantage of its features, such as artifact deployment, and caching.

+## Features
+* Run your CI Tests in Docker
+* Use Docker to cache your builds to make them run faster (if you have lots of dependencies)
+* Use The GH Status Token API To let you know which one of your tests failed
+* Run your tests in the environment you want, not the environment someone provides you!
+  * Ability to supply your own dockerfile to do this.
+Be careful though, you could break some things.

 ## Setup
 Setup of DoCIF is designed to be easy, assuming you know how to set up your project on a linux machine!